Superkül by Blok, Canada26 January,2017

 Blok follows this up with the launch of Superkül’s new brand identity next week.
 Where book, in its comprehensive yet singular form could be seen as the strategic component of branding, one that clarified approach and direction, visual identity is the distillation and expression of this across of variety of new assets.
 These included wordmark, business cards, notebooks, packaging, stationery and website.

 Much like architecture, the quality and value of outcome stems from a clarity of intention and a commitment to process, one that is strategic as much as it is visual.
 So, although a separate project, one conducted a few years prior to this, the book forms a key part of brand identity development, an exercise in positioning, the clarification of direction, values and principles.
-What is documented here is this article has its roots in the story presented in book, and in a similar way functions to give equal value to and make a direction connection between process and outcome.
+What is documented here is this article has its roots in the story presented in book, and in a similar way functions to give equal value to and make a direct connection between process and outcome.
 This book-first approach, although a product of happenstance, is a unique and unusual approach but grounded in the commonality of graphic and architectural practice.

 Initially, brand identity appears graphically reductive, momentarily simplistic, and current in its expression yet there is a richness within this simplicity.
 Where other architectural brand identity projects might balance one or two ideas, Blok weave together, cohesively, quite a few, each rooted in Superkül’s understated boldness, subtlety and spacial richness.